suhas-shivakumar/Amadeus-MetaConnect-Conversion-Tracking/README.md

 ## What is Amadeus MetaConnect?

-Please refer to the [Amadeus Portfolio](https://amadeus.com/en/portfolio/airlines/metaconnect-network) for more information
+Please refer to the [Amadeus Portfolio](https://amadeus.com/en/portfolio/airlines/metaconnect-network) for more information.